jbiatek/BSGRulebook/rulebook.md

   </li>
   <li class="daybreak">Assault raptors are piloted and can attack like vipers.
 They can't be "risked", but they can stay in space during jumps.</li>
   <li class="newcaprica">During and after the New Caprica phase, players may not use Colonial One.</li>
-  <li class="searchforhome">The Demetrius is a new ship where Missions can be attempted.
+  <li class="demetrius">The Demetrius is a new ship where Missions can be attempted.
 A second Mission cannot be attempted until the fleet jumps.
 If a Mission gains distance, that distance is added immediately.
 The Skill Checks on Missions are not affected by any cards or character abilities, but limits on how many cards a player can add still apply.</li>
-  <li class="searchforhome">The Rebel Basestar is added to the game after a certain Mission is completed.</li>
+  <li class="demetrius">The Rebel Basestar is added to the game after a certain Mission is completed.</li>
   <li>Revealed Cylon players must draw 2 cards of different types at the start of their turn.</li>
   <li>When a Cylon uses the Caprica location, the "Prepare for Jump" icon is <em>not</em> ignored.</li>
   <li>The hand of Quorum cards also has a 10 card limit, enforced at the end of each player's turn just like Skill cards.</li>